CSC490-dreamteam/explorenyc-relational-db/README.md

 # explorenyc-db
-This repo holds conventions, SQL queries, and issues for ExploreNYC's relational database operations.
+This repo holds conventions and issues for ExploreNYC's relational database operations.